kevin-fang/2048-dnn-solver/README.md

 An 2048 solver using TensorFlow and its abstraction library TFLearn.
 The 2048 game is implemented (and I believe it works fine), but the neural network is currently not working.

 ## How to run

+Note that TensorFlow, TFLearn, and NumPy are all required dependencies.

 To generate training data, run `python generate_training_data.py`.

 To train the neural net on the generated training data, run `python train_nn.py`